-The rule technically went into effect February 2020, but implementation has varied somewhat by utility; for example, Tucson Electric Power (TEP) has already started screening applications to determine whether their areas are still eligible for new solar installation, but APS has yet to announce an actual start date.
+The rule technically went into effect in February 2020, but implementation has varied somewhat by the utility; for example, Tucson Electric Power (TEP) has already started screening applications to determine whether their areas are still eligible for new solar installation, but APS has yet to announce an actual start date.

 Val Berechet, president of Sunsolar Solutions, a leading local solar sales and installation company, is urging his sales force to emphasis the urgency of going solar now before areas get effectively locked out.
 When TEP began implementing this new screening and review process last year, dozens of homeowners were denied their solar applications with the utility, even after having already signed up to have solar installed on their homes.
 Once the new policy is put in place with other Arizona utilities, it is expected that other areas of Arizona will hit their maximum quickly, though it is too early to know where and when with any specific city.

 Some areas served by APS are sure to be at their allowed imposed limit as soon as the utility starts evaluating applications under the new rule.
 Buckeye and North Peoria are especially saturated with rooftop solar, Berechet said.
-“It’s a really bad situation honestly, for both homeowners and everyone in the solar industry,” Berechet said.
+“It’s a really bad situation, honestly, for both homeowners and everyone in the solar industry,” Berechet said.
 “It’s almost surreal.
 We have one customer who just last week was permitted by the city to have their solar system installed,” he said.
 “Tomorrow, we have to call this customer and cancel their project because the utility denied his solar application due to this new rule.”

-Yet state regulatory decisions have proven to be a drag on solar’s expansion in what should be one of the most favorable environments for the technology.
+Yet state regulatory decisions have proven to be a drag on solar expansion in what should be one of the most favorable environments for the technology.
 Data from the Solar Energy Industries Association shows yearly residential installation rising steadily from 2010 to 2017 (the year the state’s utilities started paying less for solar-generated electricity than what they sell it for) and slowing declining or stagnating in the years following.

 Only time will tell how this new restriction will affect solar energy’s future in Arizona.

-Sunsolar Solutions, Inc. ROC 331679
+SUNSOLAR SOLUTIONS, Inc. ROC 331679